crate/cloud-tutorials/docs/integrations/metabase.rst

 To use Metabase, you must have an existing data set in your CrateDB cluster.
-Feel free to use the sample dataset available in the `Cloud Console`_ or import your own data similarly to how it's done :ref:`in this how-to
+Feel free to use the sample dataset available in the `Cloud Console`_ or import your own data similarly to how it's done `in this how-to`_ .
-<cloud-howtos:import-data>`.

 .. _integration-metabase-config: